Jyothishjoy/Gaussian_UMA/README.md

 3. The third one is a specialized submission script that can call UMA through FAIRCHEM, and initiate a server on a GPU.
 This script is called `rung16_uma`

 **Procedure to run MILO using UMA features through Gaussian**

-4. We generated a script called "setu-ensemble_gau_uma.py' to generate a slurm submission script compatible with the UMA run in Milo.
+1. We generated a script called "setu-ensemble_gau_uma.py' to generate a slurm submission script compatible with the UMA run in Milo.
 This will be very useful for the initial equilibration.

-5. Since UMA doesn't have any charge information, it can only do Mechanical Embedding in ONIOM.
+2. Since UMA doesn't have any charge information, it can only do Mechanical Embedding in ONIOM.
 Mechanical embedding is the default in Gaussian.
    [Use the keyword `ONIOM=EmbedCharge` in Gaussian to activate the effect of MM charges from the real system in the QM calculations on the model system.]

-6. If mechanical embedding is okay for our purpose, we can even use UMA to run trajectories.
-After all we are using solvents as a cage to trap the active species.
+3. If mechanical embedding is okay for our purpose, we can even use UMA to run trajectories.
+After all, we are using solvents as a cage to trap the active species.
-7.
-8.